sysuhjk0410/LLMConf/README.md

 ```
 ✨️ If using the `ChatDoctor-HealthCareMagic-100k` dataset for testing, `vllm_benchmark_Health.py` can be run.

-✨️ Note: All the data collected in this experiment can be found in the `Data` folder.(The naming of the CSV file sequentially represents LLM, concurrency, and dataset.)
+✨️ Note: All the data collected in this experiment can be found in the `Data` folder.(The naming of the CSV file sequentially represents LLM, concurrency and dataset.)

 ## - Performance Modeling
 First, move the data that needs to be modeled to the `Modeling` directory.